-Whether you seek to manage a complex learning organization or team, launch an entrepreneurial venture, or drive an initiative that sparks new possibilities within an existing school, district, network, or the field, the Education Leadership, Organizations, and Entrepreneurship (ELOE) Program will help you become an effective, strategic, equity-focused and innovative leader.
+Whether you seek to manage a complex learning organization or team, launch an entrepreneurial venture, or drive an initiative that sparks new possibilities within an existing school, district, or network, the Education Leadership, Organizations, and Entrepreneurship (ELOE) Program at the Harvard Graduate School of Education will help you become an effective, strategic, and innovative leader within the field.
 Our program prepares you with the knowledge, skills, and dispositions to lead with impact in diverse roles, including preK–12, higher education, the nonprofit sector, government, and philanthropy.
-With an emphasis on change management, organizational leadership, and entrepreneurial ventures this program equips you to envision, enact, scale, and transform.
+With a focus on change management, organizational leadership, and entrepreneurial principles, this program equips you to envision, enact, scale, and transform.

 “So many people hear the word ‘organization’ and think ‘business.’
-But students who want to improve education and become education leaders — either at the school level, state level, or national level — have to understand how schools and the field work.
-Being able to recognize the importance of organizational dynamics, the role of leaders, and the potential impact of entrepreneurship, is critical, and these concepts are at the heart of our program.”
+But students who want to improve education and become education leaders – either at the school level, state level, or national level – have to understand how schools work.
+Recognizing the importance of organizational dynamics, the role of leaders, and the potential impact of entrepreneurship, is critical, and these concepts are at the heart of our program.”

 Ebony Bridwell-Mitchell, Faculty Co-Chair

 HGSE consists of a faculty of the whole, and students can work with and take courses with faculty throughout HGSE and Harvard.
-The faculty co-chairs for Education Leadership, Organizations, and Entrepreneurship are below.
 View our faculty directory for a full list of HGSE faculty.